-Catnip is a fascinating plant.
 Every cat parent, and well most everyone else knows of catnip as a sort of kitty drug.
-It makes them go wild, they get goofy and playful, and they just love when they get it.
+It makes them go wild, they get goofy and playful.😼They just love to get their paws on it.
 At least, that's the more well-known picture.

-What is catnip, though?
-How many people know what the plant looks like, how to identify it beyond its commercial packaging, or what it's actually doing to your cat?
-Do all cats love catnip, or does it affect certain cats differently?
+Also, do all cats 🐱 love catnip, or does it affect certain cats differently?
 You may also be wondering, is it unsafe for young cats, if so how old should your cat be before you give them catnip?

 Catnip itself contains an oil called nepetalactone, which has a specific scent that: